sleede/fab-manager/doc/production_readme.md

 *This procedure updates Fab-manager to the most recent version by default.*

-> ⚠ If you are upgrading from a very outdated version, you must first upgrade to v2.8.3, then to v3.1.2, then to 4.0.4 and finally to the last version
+> ⚠ If you are upgrading from a very outdated version, you must first upgrade to v2.8.3, then to v3.1.2, then to 4.0.4, then to 4.4.6 and finally to the last version

 > ⚠ With versions < 4.3.3, you must replace `bundle exec rails` with `bundle exec rake` in all the commands above